 When an employee works on a statutory holiday:

-Regardless of how the holiday pay is calculated, if an employee works on a statutory holiday they will get paid 1.5 times their hourly wage for that day.
+In addition to the above, regardless of how holiday pay is calculated, if an employee works on a statutory holiday they will also get paid 1.5 times their hourly wage for that day.

 Note: There may be exceptions.
 Employees in certain occupations (e.g. professionals, house and car salesmen) do not qualify to receive pay for a public holiday.